OffworldAstronaut/DrunkardWalkSD/README.md

   - The standard deviation (dispersion) across multiple walkers;

   - The histogram of final positions across multiple walkers.

+  - The relation between disorder and dispersion;

 ### Random Coins